ryanjustindejesus/manage-files-with-Linux-commands/README.md

  In this task, I deleted an unused file called tempnotes.txt from the /home/analyst/notes directory.
  <br /> <br />
 (1) First, I used the command "rm tempnotes.txt" to remove the tempnotes.txt file from the /home/analyst/notes directory. <br/> <br/>
-(2) Then, I used the command "ls" to list the contents of the /home/analyst/notes directory to confirm that I have removed the file successfully.
+(2) Finally, I used the command "ls" to list the contents of the /home/analyst/notes directory to confirm that I have removed the file successfully.
  <br/> <br/> <p align="center">
 <img src="https://imgur.com/6nhtqbW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />